borkdude/deps.clj/README.md

 - Running Clojure programs
 - Evaluating Clojure expressions

-The `clojure` tool is written in bash.
+The `clojure` CLI tool is written in bash.
 This is a port of that tool written in Clojure itself.
 It comes in two flavors:

-- as a script: `deps.clj`
+- as a script: `deps.clj
 - as an executable: `deps.exe`

 ## Quickstart